holoviz/holoviews/doc/FAQ.rst

   curve = hv.Curve(df, 'x_col', 'y_col')
   curve = curve.redim.range(x_col=(0, None))

-Much like labels this allows you to declaratively associate ranges with the dimensions of your data in a way that will persist even if you apply operations to the object.
+As in the discussion of labels above, this approach allows you to declaratively associate ranges with the dimensions of your data in a way that will persist even if you apply operations to the object.
 This same method is applicable to adjust the range of a color bar.
 Here z_col is the color bar value